 God possesses communicable and incommunicable attributes.
 Communicable attributes are those qualities of God that we can experience and understand.
 For example, God loves, and we can love.
 God hates, and we can hate.
 The incommunicable attributes of God are those qualities of his nature that we cannot experience.
 For example, God knows all things; we do not.
 God is everywhere; we are not.
 God is all-powerful, we are not.

 God is the creator of all things (Isaiah 44:24).
 He is the one who brought the universe into existence since it cannot bring itself into existence.
 He alone is God (Isaiah 45:21, 22, 46:9, 47:8).
 There have never been any gods before Him nor will there be any after Him (Isaiah 43:10, 44:6, 8).
 God is God from all eternity (Psalm 90:2).
 In Exodus 3:14, God revealed His name to His people.
 The name commonly known in English is Jehovah.
 This comes from the four Hebrew consonants that spell the name of God.
 (See Tetragrammaton).

-God is a Trinity, knows all things (1 John 3:20), can do all things (Jer.
-32:17, 27-- except those things against his nature like lie, break his word, cheat, steal, etc.,) and is everywhere all the time (Psalm 119:7-12).
+God is a Trinity which is the teaching of three distinct and simultaneous persons in the single being who comprises God.
+The three persons of the Father, the Son, and the Holy Spirit.
+The Trinity is an earthly manifestation described in Scripture and represents the true nature of God who knows all things (1 John 3:20), can do all things (Jer.
+32:17, 27, except those things against His nature like lie, break His word, cheat, steal, etc.,) and is everywhere all the time (Psalm 119:7-12).